aliyyah-u/my-codef-site/content/about/_index.md

 **I hope you enjoy your time here, and learn something new.**

-And a little side note - crocheting is not as difficult as it seems (and coding is also very fun!) :D
+And a little side note - crocheting is not as difficult as it seems (and coding is also very fun!) 😁